neal-bamford/sd-map-streamlit/README.md

 #### Known issues

 The chromium version can get out of sinc with the library and will stop execution as it can't render the Folium map.
+This is usually fixed by changing the version of

 # Report Generation